 Fall 2019 sessions

 The readings are in a shared OneDrive folder accessible to anyone with a UW employee or graduate student login.
-You may need to activate Office 365 in order to access the folder, which just takes a minute.
-Interested undergraduate students can contact Laura McDonald to access the readings.
+Interested undergraduate students can contact Laura McDonald to get the readings.

 October 4 – Theme: What is Indigenization?

 This reading is about the disjuncture between the rhetoric of equal opportunity and the realities of university life for First Nations people.
 In "The Four R's—Respect, Relevance, Reciprocity, Responsibility," Verna Kirkness and Ray Barnhardt argue that academic success and norms at universities emphasize an expectation that First Nations people adapt and integrate into university life.

 Together we will talk about some of these practices and norms delineated by Kirkness and Barnhardt as reminiscent of residential schools in Canada, and consider how settler academics might challenge these practices and norms.